 Without this intake manifold vacuum measurement, the fuel injection computer cannot calculate the engine's load.
-This in turn will cause drivability, emissions, and engine performance problems.
+This in turn will cause driveability, emissions, and engine performance problems.

-The fuel injection computer constantly monitors the MAP sensor's output.
-When it fails, the computer will set one of the following trouble codes and illuminate the check engine light:
+Since the fuel injection computer continuously monitors the MAP sensor's output signal, when a fault occurs, one of the following diagnostic codes will be stored and the check engine light will come on.

 - On OBD II equipped vehicles (1995 or newer), you'll see: